ThomasOttosson/Newpub/README.md

 ## Pictures

-* The pictures page will provide the user a good understanding how the club looks and what avaible in terms of quality.
+* The pictures page will provide the user a good understanding how the club looks and what's available in terms of quality.

 * Since membership for this club is expensive, it's very value for the user to see online what their money would go towards.